To enroll in the Academic Internship program:

 Most PLU students enroll in their internship during a semester when they are also taking a class or two on campus.
 This requires a work schedule that allows you to be on campus to go to class.
 It requires vigilance on your part to fulfill classroom obligations as well as meet your responsibilities at your internship experience.
 Most employers are flexible when the internship is part-time to allow for your class schedule.
 Keep in mind the required minimum number of hours of work for each credit.
 Two or more days per week is recommended.
 You may exceed those minimums without registering for more credits.

 Some students work full-time at their internship, dedicating the entire semester to learning on the job.
-Some employers require a full-time commitment.
-Full-time positions are much more likely to be paid than part-time positions.
-Most students prefer a full-time internship during the Summer Term.
-Job postings will indicate whether the employer is offering a full-time or part-time internship.
+Full-time positions are much more likely to be paid than part-time.
+Most students prefer a full-time internship during the summer.
+Job postings will indicate whether the employer is offering a full-time or part-time internship and whether it is paid or unpaid.

 PLU is committed to providing equal opportunity in employment and in education for all members of the University community without regard to an individual's race, color, creed, religion, gender, national origin, age, mental or physical disability, marital status, sexual orientation or any other status protected by law.